 We may, therefore, share your personal data using these powers, or under the legal notice mentioned above, with other health and care organisations for the purposes of your individual care and treatment or for planning, commissioning and research purposes.

-We may also share your personal data with approved researchers, including for the purposes of carrying out clinical trials.
+We may also share your personal data with approved researchers outside NHS Digital (subject to a rigorous governance process), including for the purposes of carrying out clinical trials (for example, to invite you to join a trial).
 We will only share your data with other organisations where this is lawful and and in line with data protection law.

 Types of organisations we may share your data with